nuuuwan/news_lk3_data/README.md

 *2025-09-17 14:14:00* · [`adaderanalk`](https://www.adaderana.lk/news/112607/backhoe-saman-thembili-lahiru-to-be-detained-till-dec-2-for-further-questioning) · `en`

-The Walasmulla Magistrate’s Court today (17) granted permission to police to detain “Backhoe Saman” and “Thambili Lahiru” until December 2 in order to conduct further investigations related to the murder of ‘Anura Vidanagamage, also known as ‘Kajja’.
+The Walasmulla Magistrate’s Court today (17) granted permission to police to detain underworld figures ‘Backhoe Saman’ and ‘Thambili Lahiru’, until December 2 in order to conduct further investigations related to the murder of Anura Vidanagamage, also known as ‘Kajja’.

-The duo, identified as prominent underworld gang members, were recently arrested in Indonesia and brought back to Sri Lanka.
+Five individuals, including organized crime gang members ‘Kehelbaddara Padme’, ‘Backhoe Saman’ and ‘Thambili Lahiru’, were recently arrested in Indonesia and extradited to Sri Lanka.

-◼️
+The arrests were carried out through a special operation conducted jointly by a special team of the Sri Lanka Police and the Jakarta Police.

+Accordingly, ‘Backhoe Saman’ and ‘Thambili Lahiru’ were produced before the Walasmulla Magistrate’s Court today.

+Court granted permission to detain the duo until December 2 for further questioning regarding their alleged involvement in orchestrating the murder of Anura Vidanagamage and his two children.

+...

 [Data](articles/0339b829.json)